MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 :::info

-The [CH2025](https://www.meteoswiss.admin.ch/about-us/research-and-cooperation/projects/2023/climate-ch2025.html) data are expected to be available in November 2025.
+The [CH2025](https://www.meteoswiss.admin.ch/about-us/research-and-cooperation/projects/2023/climate-ch2025.html) data are available in November 2025.

 This is a draft that is being worked on until the official launch of the CH2025 climate scenarios on November 4th.